jeremytedwards/com/README.md

 Keep the code organized in a M-V-C structure that isolates data management from presentation layer, from the controller that holds it all together.

+# Update 12 - REST and API's

+Created a controller that includes a call to the Github API.
+This call grabs data about my individual account, and renders portions of the returned content to the page, once the data has been loaded.

-# Update 13 -
+# Update 13 - Production Deployment
-## User Stories: MVP

 As a developer, I want my portfolio to run in a development environment that closely matches production, so that I can reduce bugs related to infrastructure surprises.

-You'll need to create a new Heroku app, and link it to your portfolio
+Created a new Heroku app, and linked it to my portfolio

-As a site owner, I want my site running on a robust hosting platform, so that I don't have to hire a sysadmin.
+As a site owner, I wanted my site running on a robust hosting platform, so that I don't have to hire a sysadmin.

-You'll need to get your app deployed and running on Heroku.

-Heroku will need to know what kind of app you are running, and how to run it.

-You can create a new package.json file, or copy over `package.json` and `server.js` from the blog project.
+Created a new `package.json` and `server.js` file.

+Deployed app on Heroku.

-As a developer, I want my secret tokens accessed only through environment variables, so that I can keep them secure.
+As a developer, I wanted my secret tokens accessed only through environment variables, so that I could keep them secure.

-You'll need to configure an environment variable on your production server, so the server.js file can access your token when it's running.

-## User Stories: Stretch Goals
- 1. As a site owner, I want [www.my-own-domain-name.io] hooked up to my Heroku app, so that I don't have to explain to people how to spell "my-site-name.herokuapp.com" over the phone.
- - As a site owner, I want my root domain to redirect to the `www` subdomain, so people can type in either one to load my app.
+Created a Config Vars on Heroku to support this.